alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 Run `corectl build`{{execute}} to rebuild.
 <br>

-Yaaay, we fetched som data!!
+Yaaay, we loaded some data!!
 <br>

 ## The load script